-In the Abaqus Mesh module, there are various capabilities to meshing a part.
-Most of the time especially in industrial projects, we are faced with complex solid geometries that must be meshed and then analyzed.
+In the Abaqus Mesh module, there are various capabilities to mesh a part.
+Most of the time, especially in industrial projects, we are faced with complex solid geometries that must be meshed and then analyzed.
 One of the main steps in meshing a model in Abaqus is choosing the shape of the element and the technique of creating the mesh.

 If you went to the Mesh controls option in the Abaqus Mesh module, you must have noticed the technique tools on the left side of the menu.